 Upper Deck £495

 Upper Deck double cabin for sole use £1490

 Arrival or departure transfer with group included

-Air travel and taxes, all port charges, transfers, 7-night cruise, 1 night accommodation, full board and most drinks on cruise (water, tea, coffee, soft drinks and local beer and local spirits are included.
-No wine or imported alcoholic beverages are included), excursions, local guides and representatives.
+Air travel and taxes, all port charges, transfers, 7-night cruise, 1 night accommodation, full board and most drinks on cruise (water, tea, coffee, soft drinks, wine and local beer and local spirits are included.
+No imported alcoholic beverages are included), excursions, local guides and representatives.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.

 Travel insurance, visa procurement, optional excursions, tipping, porterage, any government taxes or compulsory charges introduced after publication.